 6. Clif Bars

-Perhaps not surprisingly, the majority of Clif Bar flavors are accidentally vegan – perfect for when you need a protein-heavy snack before or after a workout.
+Perhaps not surprisingly, the majority of Clif Bar flavors are accidentally vegan – perfect for eating before or after a workout as they’re one of the most popular high protein vegan snacks.
+It is always nice to find out that one of your favorite treats is accidentally vegan!

 We all grew up knowing that SunChips were considered the healthier chip option.
 Well, turns out that the original flavor was vegan all along!